mmiguez1/financial-literacy/README.md

-FinancialLiteracy.c was created by Maygan Miguez, 13 April 2020, CMPS 1600 Lab section 2
+## Financial Literacy Project
-to simulate how much money a financially literate person versus a non-financially literate person would have after 40 years of financial decisions.
+FinancialLiteracy.c was created by Maygan Miguez, 13 April 2020 to simulate how much money a financially literate person versus a non-financially literate person would have after 40 years of financial decisions.
 ________________________________________________________________________________________

-To run FinancialLiteracy.c :
+## To run FinancialLiteracy.c :

 1. Open main.c file